frostehhh/obsidian-software-engineering/Amazon Web Services/Services/Virtual Private Cloud/Basics.md

 Custom VPCs are also private by default

 **VPC Classless Inter-domain Routing(CIDR)**
-Default VPC has default VPC CIDR of 172.31.0.0/16.
+Default VPC has <mark style="background: #FFF3A3A6;">default VPC CIDR of 172.31.0.0/16</mark>.
 In other words, IP address range of the VPC

 ![[Pasted image 20230319032546.png]]